sUSD (SUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 sUSD Historical Price

-According to the latest data gathered on sUSD live price page, the current price of sUSD is 0.885339USD.
-The circulating supply of sUSD(SUSD) is 35.94M SUSD , giving it a market capitalization of $31.82M.
+According to the latest data gathered on sUSD live price page, the current price of sUSD is 0.908702USD.
+The circulating supply of sUSD(SUSD) is 37.42M SUSD , giving it a market capitalization of $34.00M.

 The sUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.